Mint Chip Ice Cream

 Side shot of a bowl of mint ice cream.

-After struggling with trying to achieve a nice minty flavor for this ice cream, trying peppermint in my first test and mint extract in my second, I decided to give Creme de Menthe a try.
+After struggling with trying to achieve a nice minty flavor for this ice cream, trying peppermint in my first test, and mint extract in my second, I decided to give Creme de Menthe a try.
 MUCH better, and guess what?
 It does NOT taste like toothpaste!
-In fact, it’s delicious!
+It’s delicious!

 Save This Recipe Form